Furniture Donation Tips: Help Needy Families

 Some organizations will pick up donated furniture and household items, while others ask you to drop them off.
 It may be inconvenient or even impossible for you to transport your donated furniture (not everyone has an appropriate vehicle or the help necessary to move such items), and it is also true that some worthy organizations do not always have the extra funds and/or volunteer power to make pickups.
 If you want to donate furniture to an organization that cannot pick up your donation, you may want to ask family members, friends, neighbors, or coworkers for assistance.
 Perhaps they will have furniture to donate as well!

 Please be courteous.
 Most nonprofits are not equipped to clean dirty upholstery or repair broken furniture or household items, so please only donate items that are usable, unless directed otherwise.
-If offering items on Freecycle or Freeshare, let readers know if an item needs repair, as some people are willing to accept and fix them.
+If offering items on Freecycle, Freeshare, or Craigslist, let readers know if an item needs repair, as some people are willing to accept and fix them.

 Make a Difference